ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 The following illustrates how you would attach a volume and then detach it from a server:

-	//First we need to create a volume. var createVolumeRequest = new CreateVolumeRequest
+    //First we need to create a volume. var volume = new Volume
     {
-		DataCenterId = dcCreateResponse.Id,
-		Size = 1
-	};

-	var createVolumeResponse = ProfitBricksSoapClient.Instance().Volumes.Create(createVolumeRequest);

-	//Then we are going to attach the newly volume to a server. var connectStorageRequest = new ConnectStorageRequest
+        Properties = new VolumeProperties
         {
-		ServerId = createServerResponse.Id,
+            Size = 4,
-		StorageId = createVolumeResponse.Id,
+            Image = "fbaae2b2-c899-11e5-aa10-52540005ab80",
-		BusType = BusType.SCSI,
+            Type = "HDD",
+            Name = ".Net V2 - Test " + DateTime.Now.ToShortTimeString(),
+            SshKeys = new System.Collections.Generic.List<string> { "hQGOEJeFL91EG3+l9TtRbWNjzhDVHeLuL3NWee6bekA=" }
+        }
     };

-	ProfitBricksSoapClient.Instance().Volumes.ConnectVolume(connectStorageRequest);
+    volume = volumeApi.Create(datacenter.Id, volume);

+    //Then we are going to attach the newly volume to a server.
+    attachedVolumesApi.AttachVolume(datacenter.Id, server.Id, new Volume { Id = volume.Id });

-	//Here we are going to detach it from the server.
+    //Here we are going to detach it from the server. attachedVolumesApi.DetachVolume(datacenter.Id, server.Id, volume.Id);
-	ProfitBricksSoapClient.Instance().Volumes.DisconnectVolume(createVolumeResponse.Id, createServerResponse.Id);

 ## <a name="ListServersVolumesDataCenters"></a>How to: List Servers, Volumes, and Data Centers